dandi/dandi-archive/doc/design/publish-1.md

 Versions also track the validation status of their Dandiset metadata.
 Asset metadata validation is not recorded in the Version.

 ### AssetBlob
-This is basically just a pointer to a blob in S3.
+This is basically just a pointer to a blob in `blobs/` on S3.
 AssetBlobs are central to how we implement deduplication of blobs in S3.
 Multiple Assets can refer to the same AssetBlob, meaning we only need to store each blob in S3 once.
+Each Asset could have a different metadata record for the same AssetBlob.

 Whenever a new AssetBlob is created, a background task runs to compute the sha256 checksum (a "digest") of the blob.
 This can take a long time for large blobs, as it must stream all of the data from S3.